 What cross-border flows do not include

 Not every international payment should be treated as a cross-border flow in the analytical sense.
 Trade settlement, commercial invoicing, remittances, and routine operating transfers may cross borders without representing a meaningful reallocation of investment, funding, or ownership exposure.
-The page is concerned with capital movement as a market and balance-sheet concept, not with every form of international money transfer.
+Cross-border flows refer to capital movement that changes investment, funding, or ownership exposure across jurisdictions, rather than to every kind of international money transfer.

 The same boundary applies to payment infrastructure.
 Correspondent banking rails, messaging systems, and settlement plumbing describe how money moves operationally, but they do not by themselves define cross-border flows.
 The concept begins when capital is allocated, invested, lent, borrowed, or repositioned across jurisdictions in a way that changes the external financial relationship between economies.